Farsighted or Presbyopic? Understanding the Difference

 By Essilor News

 It is common for eyes to go through changes as we age.
-Many people around the age of 40 begin to experience a condition called presbyopia - the inability to focus on near objects.
+Many people around the age of 40 begin to experience a condition called presbyopia—the inability to focus on near objects.
+Sometimes, a similar condition called farsightedness (hyperopia) is also present.

 While the symptoms of presbyopia are somewhat similar to farsightedness (hyperopia), there are some important differences.